 Rivian’s Electric “Adventure Vehicles” are Beautiful Trucks with up to 400 Miles of Range

-Rivian Automotive has been slowly building the hype for their first electric “adventure vehicles,” the R1S SUV and R1T truck, since they debuted at the Los Angeles Auto Show in late 2018.
+Rivian Automotive has been slowly building the hype for its first electric “adventure vehicles,” the R1S SUV and R1T truck, since they debuted at the Los Angeles Auto Show in late 2018.

-Details and performance specs have been released, a few large investments have been received from Ford and Amazon, and Cox Automotive, and they acquired the former Mitsubishi plant in Normal, IL to build their vehicles.
+Details and performance specs have been released, a few large investments have been received from Ford, Amazon, and Cox Automotive, and the automaker acquired the former Mitsubishi plant in Normal, Ill., to build its vehicles.

 To make Rivian feel a little more at home in the midwestern town, the EV startup held an open house.
-Three of their pre-production vehicles were on display for people to see in-person and get up-close to.
+Three of their pre-production vehicles were on display for people to see in person and get close to.

-While nobody was allowed to get inside the vehicle, they did have the doors open, allowing a solid view of the interior.
-Again, it features a very modern design with clean, rounded lines on the dashboard and a dual-screen setup.
-One for the gauge cluster and one for infotainment.
+While guests were not allowed to get inside the vehicles, they did have their doors open, allowing a solid view of the interior.
+Again, it features a very modern design with clean, rounded lines on the dashboard and a dual-screen setup—one for the gauge cluster and the other for infotainment.

-There was also a display of Rivian’s “skateboard” style platform, showing off the absolutely massive (and optional) 180 kWh lithium-ion battery pack their vehicles can be fitted with.
-It will be the largest battery pack available in a passenger EV yet – even bigger than the 120 kWh pack Bollinger plans on stuffing in their trucks.
+There was also a display of Rivian’s “skateboard” style platform, showing off the absolutely massive (and optional) 180 kWh lithium-ion battery pack its vehicles can be fitted with.
+It will be the largest battery pack available in a passenger EV yet—even bigger than the 120 kWh pack Bollinger plans on stuffing in its trucks.